 Carey Cavanaugh is currently professor of diplomacy and conflict resolution at the University of Kentucky’s Patterson School of Diplomacy and International Commerce, having served as this program's director from 2006-2016.
 His return to academia followed a 22-year diplomatic career at the US Department of State focused on peace and humanitarian issues.

-Cavanaugh was born in Jacksonville, Florida and raised in all three of its beaches.
-He majored in Russian Language and Literature at the University of Florida, but shifted in graduate school at Notre Dame to Government and International Affairs with a particular focus on Soviet and East European Studies.
+Cavanaugh was born in Jacksonville, Florida and raised in its three beaches.
+He majored in Russian Language and Literature at the University of Florida, but shifted in graduate school at Notre Dame to Government and International Affairs, with a particular focus on Soviet and East European Studies.
 He later attended the US Army Russian Institute in Garmisch-Partenkirchen and was a fellow in MIT's Seminar XXI.
 Cavanaugh speaks German and Russian.